bagusaff/treact-pakde-landing-page/README.md

 [ ] change avatar

-[ ] Carrer Banner & Question Banner use react slik for mobile phone
+[nope] Carrer Banner & Question Banner use react slik for mobile phone

 # 30 - 3 - 2021
 - change container size from 100vh to 800px

+# 1 - 4 - 2021
+- cleaning component styling
+- navbar scoll to section
+- floating button to go to top
+- mobile phone version now more stable